On postcards; or, staying in touch

 Joan Didion once wrote:

-It is this sense of keeping in touch with oneself, of quite simply remembering what you have done, that has inspired the creation of Postcards Home.
+It is this sense of keeping in touch with oneself, of quite simply remembering what you have done, whether it was earlier today or a decade ago, that has inspired the creation of Postcards Home.

 I called this course Postcards Home not because I want you to spend your summer kindling friendships through the good, old-fashioned post (although that too is not altogether a bad way to spend one’s time) but because I want you to keep in touch with who you once were.